aws-samples/serverless-patterns/apigw-websocket-api-lambda-authorizer/Readme.md

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-websocket-api-lambda-authorizer

 ## Why Lambda Authorizer, not Cognito Authorizer?
 API Gateway Websocket API doesn't support [Cognito authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-enable-cognito-user-pool.html) as of now.
-To enable Cognito Authentication for API Gateway Websocket API you need to create a Lambda authorizer instead of using the built-in Cognito authorizer.
+To enable Cognito authentication for API Gateway Websocket API you need to create a Lambda authorizer instead of using the built-in Cognito authorizer.

 ## Requirements